Hirwa-Joric/Intambwefit/README.md

 along with a comprehensive list of exercises and ingredients, all released under a free license.

-For this, we’d love your help!
-Whether it’s code, translations, exercises or reporting issues and ideas, check out our [contribution guide](https://wger.readthedocs.io/en/latest/contributing.html) to get started.
+For this, we�d love your help!
+Whether it�s code, translations, exercises or reporting issues and ideas, check out our [contribution guide](https://wger.readthedocs.io/en/latest/contributing.html) to get started.

-A huge thank you to everyone who has contributed so far! ❤️ See the full list in [AUTHORS.md](AUTHORS.md).
+A huge thank you to everyone who has contributed so far! ??
+See the full list in [AUTHORS.md](AUTHORS.md).

 ## Documentation